Ophthalmology

 The fellows also have responsibility in the oversight of our “Consult” service, which provides evaluations for all types of Ophthalmic or Neuro-Visual problems of patients who are referred from Massachusetts General Hospital.

-Ophthalmology-trained fellows, can broaden their exposure to common ophthalmic disorders by staffing the Mass Eye and Ear Emergency Department (for a limited number of hours per month).
+Ophthalmology trained fellows, can broaden their exposure to common ophthalmic disorders by staffing the Mass Eye and Ear Emergency Department (for a limited number of hours per month).

 Teaching